Mike Pence ‘In Fear For His Life’ Following Capitol Riot, Claims Joe Scarborough

 On Wednesday, MSNBC host Joe Scarborough alleged that former Vice President Mike Pence is currently “in fear for his life” following the events at the U.S. Capitol on January 6, as reported by The Hill.
-The supporters of former President Donald Trump who participated in the riots and stormed the building were targeting Pence in the culmination of months of false claims of election fraud by the president and directly following an inflammatory speech by Trump placing blame on Pence for allowing Congress to certify Joe Biden’s victory in the 2020 presidential election.
+The supporters of former President Donald Trump who participated in the riots and stormed the building were targeting Pence, after a culmination of months of false claims of election fraud by the president and directly following an inflammatory speech by Trump placing blame on Pence for allowing Congress to certify Joe Biden’s victory in the 2020 presidential election.

 “We’re now talking about a movement and a president that inspired people to come to Capitol Hill to try to kill — their words, not mine — the vice president of the United States and the Speaker of the House,” Scarborough said as he described those who entered the Capitol.

-Since the inauguration, Pence has not established a permanent address, with The Independent reporting that he and his wife Karen were effectively “couch-surfing” at the homes of Republican allies in his home state of Indiana.
-The Pence’s are currently thought to be residing at a cabin owned by Governor Eric Holcomb, while there have been other claims that the former vice president is staying in a home owned by his brother in Columbus, Indiana.
+Since the inauguration, Pence has not established a permanent address, with The Independent reporting that he and his wife, Karen, were effectively “couch-surfing” at the homes of Republican allies in his home state of Indiana.
+The Pences are currently thought to be residing at a cabin owned by Gov. Eric Holcomb, while there have been other claims that the former vice president is staying in a home owned by his brother in Columbus, Indiana.

 While the lack of a permanent address may be the result of Pence’s political roles over the past eight years — he was given official residences while serving as the governor of Indiana and the vice president — Scarborough alleged that it was an intentional effort to lay low because “there are people now who have Mike Pence on their hit list, because of Donald Trump… Mike Pence is in fear for his life because of Donald J. Trump.”